tding1/CDFI/README.md

 $ python test_compressed_adacof.py --gpu_id 0 --kernel_size 5 --dilation 1
 ~~~

 By default, it will load our pre-trained model  `checkpoints/compressed_adacof_F_5_D_1.pth`.
-It will print the quatitative results on both Middlebury and UCF101-DVF, and the interpolated images will be saved under `test_output/compressed_adacof_F_5_D_1/`.
+It will print the quantitative results on both Middlebury and UCF101-DVF, and the interpolated images will be saved under `test_output/compressed_adacof_F_5_D_1/`.

 ### Test the compressed AdaCoF+